OffCourse/offcourse-documentation/source/content/documentation/technical/marketing-technical.html.md

 title: Technical
 date: 31-10-2015
 ---
 Should more invasive changes need to be made some technical information might be handy.
-The site is build with the Middleman static site generator.
+The site is build with the [Middleman](https://middlemanapp.com/) static site generator.
 This system does most of the heavy lifting generating all the pages.
 It is build in Ruby, but it’s not all that intimidating.
-To give yourself a local staging environment you have to go through several steps:
+To setup a dev environment you have to go through several steps:

 - Clone the repository from [github](https://github.com/OffCourse/offcourse-documentation)
 - Install [boot](https://github.com/boot-clj/boot#install)